Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Publishers have long earned most of their revenue from paying subscribers and advertising.
-Within those categories, publishers have innovated with new offers and technologies to lift advertising revenue and entice subscribers.
-Despite these efforts, many publishers have lost tremendous revenue to digital advertising platforms.
-Below we highlight some of the winning strategies publishers have taken to evolve their revenue streams in the current market environments.
+Publishers have innovated new technologies to lift advertising revenue and entice subscribers.
+Despite these efforts, publishers have lost tremendous revenue to digital advertising platforms.
+Below are some winning strategies publishers have taken to evolve their revenue streams.

 Coins stacked like bar graph